 He blinked a few more times, never averting his gaze, responding, “I’m not sure it matters.
 I have big, sharp teeth.”

 This was destiny, this close encounter of a third kind or is that weird kind as one neighbor mentioned later who saw the same puma from a few blocks away.
-I was in danger, like rattlesnakes slithering past my feet, Gila monsters waddling through the yard or a black widow spider weaving its snare in my closet of clothes.
-And to think I used to be scared of the prickly pear as I was frequently stuck with its spines while weeding.
+I was in danger, like rattlesnakes slithering past my feet, a scorpion by my foot, or a black widow spider weaving its snare in my closet of clothes.
+And to think I used to be scared of the bunny rabbit cactus as I was frequently stuck with its spines while weeding.

-I learned from our Arizona nature center, pumas observe living meals and usually remain undetected by their dinner until they’re ready to eat, although rest assured, humans are not in their food chain.
+Our neighbor, the naturalist, added, shortly after my hysteria dissipated, pumas observe living meals and usually remain undetected by their dinner until they’re ready to eat, although rest assured, humans are not in their food chain.

-The Bighorn flew through Esperera, Ventana, and Sabino Canyon within three miles of our home.
-It burned close to 120 thousand acres of wilderness.
+The Bighorn burned through Esperero, Ventana, and Sabino Canyon within three miles of our home.
+It destroyed close to 120 thousand acres of wilderness.
 I watched the blaze dance with the diurnal winds through the Santa Catalina mountains for several weeks.

 Did I mentioned the rattlesnake in the garden taking a peaceful nap under the tomato plants?
 Can’t hurt to mention rattlesnakes twice.

-I live in the Wild West.
+I live in the Wild West now.
 Civilization is an illusion—creatures with hard shells and ornery dispositions own this land.
 Wind, Earth, Fire, and Water shake the mountains.
 Yes, I know what you’re thinking and it’s true.
 Water is a rare and precious commodity in the desert.
-That said, water floods areas during the monsoons, takes lives, and destroys homes, particularly after fires as the burnt and blackened ground can no longer absorb it.
+That said, water floods areas during the monsoons and take lives particularly after fires as the blackened ground can no longer absorb it.